Date Prepared: 9.17.2024

 Methods and material for containment and cleaning up

-Methods for cleaning up: Soak up spills with inert solids, such as clay or diatomaceous earth
+| Methods for cleaning up: | Soak up spills with inert solids, such as clay or diatomaceous earth as soon as possible.
+Collect spillage.
+Store away from other materials |

-Other information: Dispose of materials or solid residues at an authorized site.
+| Other information: | Dispose of materials or solid residues at an authorized site |

 Reference to other sections